Pranav-Thakur/pub-sub-springboot/README.md

-POST	/api/v1/publisher/{id}/publish	           Send a message to topic by publisher Id POST	/api/v1/user/register	                   User is created for the subscriber system, may not be needed POST    /api/v1/user/{id}/subscribe                the consumer for the topic has to first subscribe POST    /api/v1/user/consume?subscriberId=UUID     the actual consumer who gets the message
+POST	/api/v1/publisher/{id}/publish	           Send a message to topic by publisher Id POST	/api/v1/user/register	                   User is created for the subscriber system, may not be needed POST    /api/v1/user/{id}/subscribe                the consumer for the topic has to first subscribe POST    /api/v1/user/consume?subscriberId=UUID&offsetTime=time     the actual consumer who gets the message, offset not required, if present => time reference
 ```
 ---
-## 📬 Postman Collection
+## 📬 Postman Collection for 🔍 API Testing

+Use the Postman collection included in the repo (postman_collection.json), Import into Postman to Test endpoints like:
+- POST /publish
+- POST /subscribe
+- GET /messages/{subscriberId}

-You can test all APIs using the provided Postman collection:
+### You can test all APIs using the provided Postman collection:

 🔗 [Download Pub-Sub API Collection](postman/pub-sub-api.postman_collection.json)